-- The final bill limits the amount of state and local tax deduction (including property taxes) to \$10,000.
-This \$10,000 limit applies for both single and married filers and is not indexed for inflation. - At the beginning of the process, both the House and Senate bills would have completely eliminated the deduction for state and local taxes.
-The final bill, while much less beneficial than prior law for many, represents a significant improvement over the original proposals.
+- The final bill allows an itemized deduction of up to \$10,000 for the total of state and local property taxes and income or sales taxes.
+This \$10,000 limit applies for both single and married filers and is not indexed for inflation. - The final bill also specifically precludes the deduction of 2018 state and local income taxes prepaid in 2017. - When House and Senate bills were first introduced, the deduction for state and local taxes would have been completely eliminated.
+The House and Senate passed bills would have allowed property taxes to be deducted up to \$10,000.
+The final bill, while less beneficial than current law, represents a significant improvement over the original proposals.